CTMarius/protractorStarterKit/README.md

 # Protractor Demo
-Basic setup to easily start writing automated tests for Angular applications.
+Basic setup to easily start writing automated UI tests for Angular applications.

 Prerequisites: NodeJs, Webstorm or any other IDE